 Red Baneberry, Vancouver Island, BC, photo by Bud

-The berries’ importance to wildlife is minimal, for two reasons.
+The berries’ importance to wildlife is minimal for two reasons.
 First, the plant is not very common and second, it has a bitter taste.
 As the flowers have no nectar, bees mostly visit them for pollen.
-The birds who eat the berries try only to eat the fruit, and not the seeds contained within.
-These birds include grouse, sapsuckers, and most thrush including the american robin.
-The natural distribution of seeds is by birds who eat a few seeds and then spread them around in their droppings.
+The birds that eat the berries try only to eat the fruit, and not the seeds contained within.
+These birds include grouse, sapsuckers, and most thrushes, including the American robin.
+The natural distribution of seeds is by birds that eat a few seeds and then spread them around in their droppings.
 Insects play a big role in propagation.

-Red Baneberry likes to grow in deciduous forests, here on Vancouver Island they can be found growing in mixed forests of maple, alder and coniferous trees.
-The plant in these photos were taken on the very northern end of Vancouver Island.
+Red Baneberry likes to grow in deciduous forests.
+Here on Vancouver Island, they can be found growing in mixed forests of maple, alder and coniferous trees.
+The plants in these photos were taken on the very northern end of Vancouver Island.

 Red Baneberry, Vancouver Island, BC, photo by Bud